 Universal life insurance has two components: death benefit coverage and an accumulating cash value.
 When you pay your monthly premium, it’s split between the two parts of your policy, with a portion going to each.
 Similar to term life insurance, universal life insurance provides a death benefit to your beneficiaries when you die.
 Some universal life insurance policies offer a flexible death benefit, meaning your insurer may allow you to increase your death benefit — which will in turn increase your premiums — if you take another medical exam.

 Typically, the death benefit component of life insurance is the most important part, since it gives your loved ones a financial safety net if you die and can no longer provide for them.
-For this purpose, term life insurance is entirely sufficient.
+For this purpose, experts say term life insurance is entirely sufficient.

 The additional feature universal life insurance has that term life insurance doesn’t is a cash value that earns interest over time based on the current money market rates.
 As the cash value increases, you can use it to pay your premiums, borrow against it, or withdraw it altogether.